mozilla/shumway/README.md

 auto-update extensions on a daily basis (you can change this through the `extensions.update.interval` option in `about:config`, time is in seconds).

+To build the Firefox extension: use `grunt firefox`.

 ## Contributing

 ### Development